 - 1 sheet of white bread, crumbled (I use stale bread)

 - half medium onion.
 Finely grated.

 Meatball Mix all ingredients and form a round flat. set aside

-1) Stick all the ingredients for the kebabs, meatball and vegetables, Varied and intermittent between meatball and vegetables.
+1) Stack all the ingredients for the kebabs; meatball and vegetables, Varied and intermittent between meatball and vegetables.

-2) Place in baking pan, pour with tomato sauce on top of them.
-And roast at 170 deg C oven until cooked.
-(I need time approximately 50 minutes until the eggplant is really soft)
+2) Place in baking pan, pour with tomato sauce over those kebabs.
+And roast in pre heated oven at 170 deg C or until cooked.
+(I need approximately 50 minutes until the eggplant is really soft and the meat done)

 Serve hot with French fries , Mashed Potatoes, pilaf or bread.